tleytek/Smaller-Dactyl/README.md

 - Screw posts are moved inside.
 The holes are designed for TRISERT® thread inserts 145m3.
 - The pro micro holder has been modified.
 Dupont cables can be used.

+## Getting Started

+If you'd like to challenge yourself and make one of these then head over to the [Case Files](https://github.com/tleytek/Smaller-Dactyl/tree/master/Case%20Files)

 ## Getting the case and bottom plate

 ### Option 1: Generate OpenSCAD and STL models